martinaraffaelli/step1_DeMarchRaffaelliTaddei/README.md

 ### `CriticalMatrixMultiplicationTest`Test Suites

-This suite groups specific cases is designed to detect more subtle errors: those concerning their dimensions (Structural Tests), but particularly those related to the values within the matrices (Value-Based Tests).
+This suite is designed to group specific cases aimed at detecting more subtle errors: those concerning their dimensions (Structural Tests), but particularly those related to the values within the matrices (Value-Based Tests).

 #### Structural Tests
 These tests focus on the structure and specific types of matrices (e.g.: vectors, that are Nx1 matrices, and scalars that are 1x1 matrices), to uncover potential edge cases in matrix multiplication.